PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Numerical Experiments

 \textit{Experiment setup:} All of the model settings and sampling parameters in this experiment are based on the setup of the two-dimensional Poisson equation experiment, with the exception of $N_b=400$, $N_i=500$, $ep_i=1\text{e}6$ for $i\geq 0$.
 The training epochs are adjusted to ensure sufficient training.
 Additionally, we set $m=1.5$ to slow down the speed of the temporal inference.
 Specially, we only sample collocation points within $0\leq t \leq 0.2$ at $k=0$ as described above.
 The maximum perturbation threshold is set to $\epsilon=0.2$ such that with four training iterations in maximum, adversarial samples are capable of covering the entire temporal interval.

-In Figure \ref{fig:allen_cahn_comparision}, the adaptive behavior of the adversarial training can be observed more clearly.
-When $k<4$, the RMSE decreases rapidly since the adversarial samples are performing the temporal inference.
-Later when $k\geq 4$, the adversarial samples pay more attentions to refine the failure regions.
-The LHS, RAR and uniform sampling can converge to the true solution occasionally.
-We choose to plot the un-converged cases for LHS and RAR and one of the converged case of the uniform sampling in Figure \ref{fig:allen_cahn_comparision} for better illustration.
-SAIS helps the PINN slowly converge to the true solution (Figure \ref{fig:allen_cahn_converge}).
-A detailed comparison between AT-PINN and the occasionally converged PINN through uniform samplings are shown in Figure \ref{fig:allen_cahn_crosssection}.
-If the achievement rate is not considered, uniform sampling can converge to the true solution even with 500 configuration points.
-However, uniform sampling can only improve the approximation failure slowly.
-In contrast, AT-PINN accurately locates the failure regions around $x=0$ and results a much better approximation after $k=4$.
+In Figure \ref{fig:allen_cahn_comparision}, the adaptive behavior of adversarial training is more clearly observed.
+For $k<4$, the RMSE decreases rapidly because the adversarial samples primarily facilitate temporal inference.
+When $k\geq 4$, the adversarial samples shift their focus to refining failure regions.
+In contrast, LHS, RAR, and uniform sampling fail to converge to the true solution.
+SAIS and RAR-$x$ enables the PINN to gradually converge to the true solution (Figure \ref{fig:allen_cahn_converge}).